Craig Saavedra: Pro FilmWorks / Becker FilmWorks Entertainment

 At Big Time Picture Company, Saavedra met Gregg Hoffman from nearby PRO FilmWorks, and was recruited to join PRO as a development executive.

 At PRO FilmWorks, Saavedra was promoted to Vice President of Production and soon was producing and/or supervising the production/development of numerous projects, including the films Scorchers (1991), Only You (1992).

-In 1993, PRO FilmWorks changed its name to Becker FilmWorks Entertainment, reflecting its ties with Australian parent company Becker Group aka Becker Entertainment.
+In 1993, PRO FilmWorks changed its name to Becker FilmWorks Entertainment, reflecting its ties with Australian parent company Becker Group a.k.a.
+Becker Entertainment.
 Saavedra was promoted to President of the Los Angeles operations, and was instrumental in the production and development of such films as Gross Misconduct (1993), and Closer and Closer (1996),The Real Macaw (1998), At First Sight (1999), and the television series The Man from Snowy River (1993–96).

 In 1997, Saavedra took on the director's role for the Becker FilmWorks Entertainment comedy-drama Rhapsody in Bloom, written by Eric Tuchman and released in early 1998.
 The film stars Penelope Ann Miller, Ron Silver, Craig Sheffer, and Caroline Goodall.
 Shortly after the release of Rhapsody in Bloom, Saavedra left Becker FilmWorks to focus on writing both motion picture and theatrical works.